-The temple received contributions from various rulers of the region like Vikrama Chola, Vira Rajendra Pandya, Achuthappa Nayak (1560 – 1614 AD) and Maratha prince Thulaja.
+The temple has a rich history of contributions from various rulers of the region including Vikrama Chola, Vira Rajendra Pandya, Achuthappa Nayak (1560 – 1614 AD), and Maratha prince Thulaja.

-The one on the right of the temple tank indicates the tank, Nachiyar shrine, and its hall were completely renovated when Kanderayar was governing the Sigali Simai, and during the management of the temple by Muthukumara Swami Tambiran, a disciple of Sivagnanadesikar-Sambandar of the Dharmapuram Adheenam.
+Another on the right of the temple tank indicates that the tank, Nachiyar shrine, and its hall were completely renovated during the management of the temple by Muthukumara Swami Tambiran, a disciple of Sivagnanadesikar-Sambandar of the Dharmapuram Adheenam.

-On the wall of the second precinct, the inscriptions state that the courtyard of Thayalnayagi shrine, the sacred steps and Tattisuri hall were built during Tamil year 4868 corresponding to 1689 CE.
+The inscriptions on the wall of the second precinct indicate that the courtyard of Thayalnayagi shrine, the sacred steps, and Tattisuri hall were built during Tamil year 4868 corresponding to 1689 CE.

-On the floor near accountant’s seat registers a deed granted by Sankarabaragiri Rengopanditar by Ambalavanatambiran, an agent of the temple.
+On the floor near the accountant’s seat, there is a deed granted by Sankarabaragiri Rengopanditar by Ambalavanatambiran, an agent of the temple.
 The Easter gateway inscription indicates the gift of taxes from Manipallam in Tiruvalipparu.

-The temple is maintained by Dharmapuram Adheenam, a Saivite mutt or monastic institution located in the town of Mayiladuthurai, India.
-As of 1987, there were a total of 27 Shiva temples under the control of the adheenam.
+The temple is currently maintained by Dharmapuram Adheenam, a Saivite mutt or monastic institution located in the town of Mayiladuthurai, India.
+As of 1987, there were a total of 27 Shiva temples under the control of the Adheenam.

 Vaitheeswarankoil is located 13 km (8.1 mi) from Mayavaram and 90 km from Thanjavur on the Thanjavur – Chidambaram highway.